Saikyo Tag League: 1999

 The 1999 Saikyo Tag League was the first edition of the tournament which featured four teams in one block.
 The tournament was held between October 27 and November 8, 1999.

 2000

 The 2000 Saikyo Tag League featured a new format as it had eight teams divided into two blocks with four teams in each block.
 The tournament was held between September 17 and October 30, 2000.

 2001

 The 2001 Saikyo Tag League consisted of one block with five teams and was held between September 11 and September 23, 2001.

 2002

 The 2002 Saikyo Tag League consisted of total ten teams and two blocks with five teams in each block.
 The tournament was held between October 8 and October 31, 2002.

 2003

 The 2003 Saikyo Tag League consisted of one block with five teams and was held between October 8 and November 8, 2003.

 2009

 The 2009 Saikyo Tag League was the sixth edition of the tournament which marked the return of the tournament after a six-year hiatus.
 It was held between February 13 and May 28, 2009.

-Masato Tanaka was a replacement for the injured Mammoth Sasaki.